-'''

 attach()

-'''

-Share an object with the attach() method.
+You use the attach() method to share an object.
 If an object already exists, it can be shared in memory with this method.
 You can share the object with other users of that object.
-Any changes in the object are applied objects that share it.
-If you share an object, make sure that object does not change while attached to it.
+Any changes in the object are applied to objects that share it.
+If you share an object, make sure that object does not change while your derivative is attached to it.